 Corylopsis pauciflora (Winterhazel) – The plant of the month for March, 2007!
 Attractive flowers appear on pendulous flowers stalks in late March or April.
 The plant has an attractive vase shaped habit, growing to 8-10’ in height.
 Prefers some shade, but will tolerate sun with ease if soil in amended with organic matter.
 Good yellow fall color.

-Corylopsis spicata 'Gold Spring' (Winterhazel) – As the above, but the plant produces larger yellow flowers and has attractive lemon yellow foliage in spring.
+Corylopsis spicata 'Gold Spring' (Winterhazel) – As the above, but the plant produces larger yellow flowers and has attractive lemon yellow foliage in spring that fades to an attractive chartreuse by mid-summer.
 A great plant for early spring pizzazz!

 Cotinus coggygria ‘Atropurpureum’ (Purple Smokebush) – Great dark purple foliage from May to October for the back of the perennial or shrub border.
 Will grow to 12’ and produce puffy smoke-like flowers in July!
 Can also be treated as a cutback or stooled shrub that is pruned to 12” each spring, whereby it responds by growing to 8’, but will not bloom (produces flowers on second year wood).
 Best color in full sun, well-drained soils.